JustAeris/ESP32-Pico-V3-DevKit/hardware/README.md

 # Hardware Overview 🛠️

-This folder contains the hardware files for the **[Project Name]**.
+This folder contains the hardware files for the **ESP32Pico V3 DevKit**.
 Here you'll find all the necessary designs and documents related to the hardware components of the project.

 ## Contents 📁
 - **PCB Designs**: Schematics and layout files created using KiCad.